YuanSingapore/genaiops-langfuse-on-aws/README.md

 ## 🎯 Overview

-This repository provides a **comprehensive hands-on workshop** for implementing **GenAI MLOps using Langfuse** integrated with **AWS Bedrock**.
+This repository is based on the great work of AWS team (https://github.com/aws-samples/genai-ml-platform-examples/tree/main/integration) with minor changes on versioning and Langfuse integration.
+It provides a **comprehensive hands-on workshop** for implementing **GenAI MLOps using Langfuse** integrated with **AWS Bedrock**.
 It demonstrates production-ready patterns for LLM observability, monitoring, and operational excellence.

 ## 🚀 Quick Start